 Be aware of your positionality when it comes to selfie requests, but don’t be afraid to engage with locals and make new friends!

 I hope you found some useful tips from this post on dealing with harassment while traveling!
 For more information on this topic, check out my post on health and safety abroad.
-Or check out all my posts about travel tips, such as accessing money while traveling, packing for study abroad, and finding cheap flights!
+Or check out all my posts about travel tips, such as accessing money while traveling, packing for study abroad, the best travel apps, and finding cheap flights!